hualin18/Vehicle_Plate_Recognition/README.md

 # vehicle_plate_recognition

 The final report is the report.pdf.
-Results and some essential codes is shown in this report.
+Methods, results and some codes help understand algorithms are shown in this report.

 Group member: Huachao Lin